Submissions

 The review should:

 The review can include reference to other literature.
-In which case, cite and list references using the guidelines for articles.
-Book reviews should be submitted by email to the editor; do ont upload them to this website
+In which case, cite and list references using the standard journal guidelines available from the editor.

 Presentation and English